fusion-energy/cad_to_dagmc/README.md

 pip install cad_to_dagmc
 ```

 You may also want to install OpenMC with DAGMC to make use of the h5m geometry files produced in simulations.
-However you could also use other supported particle transport codes such as MCNP, FLUKA and others [link to DAGMC documentation](https://svalinn.github.io/DAGMC/)
+However you could also use other supported particle transport codes such as MCNP, FLUKA and others [link to DAGMC documentation](https://svalinn.github.io/DAGMC/).You can run ```conda install -c conda-forge openmc``` however this more specific command makes sure the latest version of OpenMC which contains DAGMC is chosen by conda / mamba
 ```bash
 conda install -c conda-forge -y "openmc=0.13.3=dagmc*nompi*"
 ```